Spiritual Training in Humility: The Janitor Part I

 Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility

 I did get to meet and share conversations with this radiant man over the next year or so; he was very kind and gentle.
 To me, this is spirituality.
-I say this because he exudes the virtues that I think of when thinking about being a spiritual practitioner: simple, kind, and warm.
-He has no interest in drawing any special attention to himself or his accomplishments.
+I say this because he exudes the virtues I think of when considering being a spiritual practitioner: simple, kind, and warm.
+He is interested in paying little attention to himself or his accomplishments.
 He expresses genuine Humility but is not self-defeating or a doormat.
 Honesty and Truth ooze out of every part of his being; he is not “acting” to show us what these traits are like; he is them.

 Spiritual Training on Humility – Spiritual Practitioners

 In America, Buddhists and spiritual practitioners are often full of book knowledge on Buddhism and all its Teachings and philosophy, ready to engage in intellectual debate.
 To me, this is not a true Buddhist or spiritual practitioner.
-Buddhists and spiritual practitioners do not show off their knowledge or meditation skills; if for no other reason than the Humility of knowing that we all truly know very little, and what we know today as “Truth” may shift as we develop and evolve.
+Buddhists and spiritual practitioners do not show off their knowledge or meditation skills if for no other reason than the Humility of knowing that we all truly know very little, and what we know today as “Truth” may shift as we develop and evolve.
 Being able to quote Koans is different from being able to live Koans.
-Being able to sit for long periods is different from being able to read for long periods.
+Sitting for long periods is different from being able to read for long periods.

 Spiritual Training on Humility - Providence Holistic Counseling Services- Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility

 I want to evolve to be “as dull as dishwater”.
 I am not there, not always willing to let go of my desire for attention and recognition.
 People often confuse Humility as putting yourself down in a self-deprecating manner.
-Humility is being “right size,” not big or small, weak nor strong, aggressive or passive, best nor worst, etc., allowing our True Self to shine.
+Humility is being “right size,” not big or small, weak or strong, aggressive or passive, best or worst, etc., allowing our True Self to shine.
 The moments I experience this kind of Humility are typically in Genuine Prayer or service to others.
 I heard somebody once say, “Do something good for somebody else every day and not get caught.” this is the essence of “the janitor.”
-He is a very special somebody, but appearing as a total nobody.
+He is an exceptional somebody, but appearing as a total nobody.

 If this man led The Dalia Llama’s exile to safety, is there anything the rest of us have accomplished that warrants thinking we are better than anyone else?